Numerics of Bianchi type II and type IX spacetimes in effective loop quantum cosmology: Numerical Methods

 The subscript $0$ on the terms in the denominator indicate that these are the values from the initial condition---it is only $C_H$ in the numerator which is updated throughout the run.
 Since the numerics use double floats, which have between 15-16 digits of precision, we expect the relative error to have a minimal possible value between $10^{-15}$ and $10^{-16}$.

 Finally, we also developed a high-precision code that, although it required a considerably longer runtime, could be used to explore possible chaotic dynamics in the Bianchi~IX spacetime in Sec.~\ref{s.bIX}.
-This code was written in Julia with variable precision to 128 bits, and used the fourth-order Runge-Kutta method to numerically solve the coupled ODEs for the Bianchi~IX LQC effective dynamics.
-In this code, the time step size was manually set to appropriate values for different intervals of time to ensure the relative error $\mathcal{E}_r$ remained sufficiently small at all times (the adaptive codes that we tried where the time step size is automatically updated at each time step were not sufficiently accurate for our purposes).
-In order to determine which step size is required for each time interval, for each set of initial conditions it was necessary to run the code several times and shorten the step size in any intervals where $\mathcal{E}_r$ would otherwise start to grow.
-In this way it was possible to find numerical solutions to the effective dynamics with a very low relative error for long times.
+This code was written in Julia with variable precision to 128 bits, and used the fourth-order Runge-Kutta method with a variable timestep to numerically determine the coupled ODEs for the Bianchi~IX LQC effective dynamics.
+In this code, for each run the timestep was manually set to appropriate values for different intervals of time to ensure the relative error $\mathcal{E}_r$ remained sufficiently small (we also tried several variable timestep codes where the timestep is automatically updated at each iteration, but we found that, at least for the codes we tried, they were not sufficiently accurate for our purposes).
+Again, to measure the numerical error we calculated the relative departure of the Hamiltonian constraint from zero as defined in \eqref{Rel_Error}.
+This was used to determine the required timestep for each time interval: for each set of initial conditions, we ran the code several times and shortened the step size in any intervals where $\mathcal{E}_r$ would otherwise start to grow.
+In this way it was possible to find numerical solutions to the effective dynamics with a very low relative error $\mathcal{E}_r$ for long times.